Eaton Fire Survivors: Participating in Edison’s Compensation Program Will Affect Your Right to Sue

 However, the amounts they will receive appear to be less than they could potentially get in a lawsuit.

-One concern is that SCE appears to have full control over the eligibility and administration of the program.
+One concern is that Edison appears to have full control over the eligibility and administration of the program.
 In other words, there is no neutral third-party that will review claims submitted by survivors of the Eaton Fire and who will administer the program fairly.

-Accepting an offer from the Wildfire Compensation Program will prevent you from pursuing future litigation against SCE related to the Eaton Fire.
+Accepting an offer from the Wildfire Compensation Program will prevent you from pursuing future litigation against Edison related to the Eaton Fire.
 This means if you accept compensation from this program, you may be missing out on a significant amount of compensation that you would otherwise be entitled to as a part of your legal claims pursued through litigation.

 We are happy to consult with individuals affected by the Eaton Fire and discuss the best course of action for your unique situation.